Plant Farley Emergency Preparedness

 Reception Center/Shelter for Georgia Residents:

-Early County High School gymnasium in Blakely, Ga.: Go east to Highway 39.
+Early County High School gymnasium in Blakely, Georgia.: Go east to Highway 39.
 Then go north to Blakely, or take Highway 62 into Blakely.

 If you reside within the 10-mile emergency planning zone of one of our nuclear facilities, please visit your respective site to learn about information sources, checklists, emergency routes and reception centers.